BStaff1986/Dataquest-Assignments/README.md

 </tr>
 <tr>
 <td colspan="4">
 In this guided project, a dataset containing information about citizens killed by police in 2015 was explored.
-Race and socioeconomic data compared.
-US State Census data is merged with this data set to create a rate statistic which describes the frequency citizens are killed by police by state.
+Race and socioeconomic factors were analyzed.
+US State Census data was merged with this dataset to create a rate statistic which describes the frequency citizens are killed by police by state.
 Finally, the top and bottom 10 states as sorted by the police killing rate statistic are compared by their mean incomes and racial proportions.<p>
 <ul>
 Libraries used:<p>
 <li>pandas</li>